 Next, students create an inquiry-based question and/or create a project proposal.
 During this stage, students create a question that will guide their learning, research, and creating.
 During this planning stage, students will plan for materials they may need as well as how they are going to learn and how they are going to show their learning.

 The research step of Genius Hour gives students the freedom to explore, interview experts, and gather as much information about their proposed topic as possible.
 During this phase, the teacher shows students how to take notes, synthesize lots of information, organize thoughts, and narrow down the topic.
 The lessons here are endless and very much standards-based.

 After research, students begin creating their product.
 In this step, teachers should help guide students in creating a product that is not just a poster or powerpoint, but a product that compliments their learning.
 For example, if a kid is learning about magic, it would make sense for them to do a magic show for the class (this can even be done virtually).

 Once the product has been created, it is time to present.
 Students should have the chance to explain how their product was created and demonstrate or explain what they learned, what failures they encountered, and what they would have done differently.
 This is their time to be the expert on their learning.

 Finally, students should have the freedom to reflect on the process.
-This is a great opportunity for the teacher to meet one-on-one with students, which allows students to share what they learned, roadblocks they encountered during the process, what ideas they have for their next round of Genius Hour, and gives you the chance to provide any individual advice or guidance you have for the student.
+This is a great opportunity for the teacher to talk one-on-one with students, which allows students to share what they learned, roadblocks they encountered during the process, what ideas they have for their next round of Genius Hour, and gives you the chance to provide any individual advice or guidance you have for the student.